AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-Wormholes.md

 $$I_V = \int (\rho + p_r) \, dV$$

-and showed that for suitably chosen shape functions, $|I_V|$ can be made arbitrarily small while maintaining traversability.
+and showed that for suitably chosen shape functions, $\vert I_V \vert$ can be made arbitrarily small while maintaining traversability.
 The key insight is that while the NEC must be violated *locally* at the throat (this is a geometric theorem, following from the flare-out condition), the *integrated* amount of violation can be minimized through careful engineering of the wormhole geometry.

 This is an important result for assessing the physical plausibility of wormholes: it means the "cost" in exotic matter is not fixed by the topology but can in principle be reduced.
 However, it does not eliminate the need for NEC violation entirely---that remains an inescapable consequence of traversability in classical GR.